South Africa is one of the most sophisticated and promising emerging markets globally.

 The Double Tax Agreement between Cyprus and South Africa

-Cyprus has an extremely favourable double tax agreement with South Africa, reducing withholding tax on dividends, interest and royalties to zero.
+Cyprus has an extremely favourable double tax agreement with South Africa, reducing withholding tax on interest and royalties to zero.

-This zero withholding tax rate, combined with the zero taxation on dividends and capital gains in Cyprus, and the lack of any withholding tax on dividends paid from Cyprus, makes Cyprus the jurisdiction of choice for many companies investing into South Africa.
+This low withholding tax rate, combined with the zero taxation on dividends and capital gains in Cyprus, and the lack of any withholding tax on dividends paid from Cyprus, makes Cyprus the jurisdiction of choice for many companies investing into South Africa.